Supply Chain Industrial Maintenance Technician

 - Interpret technical instructions and diagrams

-While performing the duties of this job, the team member is frequently exposed to moving mechanical parts.
-The team member is occasionally exposed to wet and/or humid conditions, outside weather conditions, extreme cold, extreme heat, and risk of electrical shock, explosion, and vibration.
-The noise level in the work environment is usually moderate but can be high.
-The team member must have a strong safety awareness to ensure a safe and healthy workplace.
+- While performing the duties of this job, the team member is frequently exposed to moving mechanical parts.
+The team member is occasionally exposed to wet and/or humid conditions, outside weather conditions, extreme cold, extreme heat, risk of electrical shock, explosion, and vibration.
+The noise level in the work environment is usually moderate, but can be high.
+The team member must have a strong safety awareness to insure a safe and healthy work place.

-We would like to acknowledge your hard work and ask for your commitment to stay with us by providing you with a $1,000.00 Join and Stay Bonus.
+We would like to acknowledge your hard work, and to ask for your commitment to stay with us by providing you with a $1,000.00 Join and Stay Bonus.

 Bonus payment details: After 60 days of service, you’ll receive $500.00 in your paycheck.
 After 6 months of service you will receive an additional $500.00 issued in your paycheck.